-One of the most important pillars of the Baltic TRAM project is an R&D (research and development) offer for industry spanning the entire region, made available by a network of Industry Research Centers, which via calls for proposals are striving to strengthen the role of research in driving product excellence.
+One of the most important pillars of the Baltic TRAM project is an R&D (research and development) offer for industry spanning the entire region, made available by a network of Industry Research Centers which via calls for proposals are striving to strengthen the role of research in driving product excellence.

 During Baltic TRAM project three calls took place.
-First call took place in 2017, since 1st of May until 31st of October.
-In that time, 24 applications were delivered.
-Second call started in 2017, 1st November and it ended in 2018, 30th April.
-Again, 24 applications were received.
-Last call lasted from 1st of May 2018 up to 30th of September 2018.
+First one took place in 2017, since 1st of May until 31st of October.
+In that time 24 applications were delivered.
+Second call

-During the first call, altogether 24 applications for short-term research services were prepared and submitted by six countries.
-The largest number, almost half - 46% (n= 11) of the applications were sent in by Finnish companies.
-The remaining 13 applications came from Estonia, Latvia, Poland, Germany and Sweden.
-Companies from three countries during the first call did not prepare any applications: Denmark, Lithuania and France.
+During the 1st call, which took place from May 1st to October 31st, a total of 24 applications for short-term research services were prepared and submitted by six countries.
+The largest number, almost half - 46%, of the applications were sent in by Finnish companies - 11.
+The remaining 13 applications came from Estonia, Latvia, Poland, Germany, Sweden.
+Companies from three countries during 1st call did not prepare any applications: Denmark, Lithuania, France.

-The first call for free of charge measurements was open to all industrial sectors and this was well illustrated by the diversity of sectors represented amongst the applicants, as shown in the chart below (Fig. 3).
+The 1st call for free of charge measurements was open to all industrial sectors and this was well illustrated by the diversity of sectors represented amongst the applicants, as shown in the chart below (Fig. 3).
 Application were sent from 11 different sectors.
-From sectors as cosmetic, food and composites and plastic industries, four applications were sent from each of this sector.
+From sectors as cosmetic, food and composites and plastic industries four applications were sent from each of this sector.
 Three applications were sent only form one sector - raw materials and recycling.
 Two applications were received from two different sectors: nanotechnologies as well as building industry.
-From the remaining five sectors, one application from each was delivered: agriculture, drug development, 3D printing, environmental protection and automotive and aviation industries.
+From the remaining 5 sector one application from each was delivered: agriculture, drug development, 3D printing, environmental protection and automotive and aviation industries.